-Cusco is at 11,152 feet – 3,350 meters.
-Machu Picchu is significantly lower at 7,972 ft – 2,400 meters.
 Altitude sickness generally affects people at 8,000 feet or higher, so Machu Picchu isn’t really the potential problem but Cusco is.
 Everyone who goes to Machu Picchu must pass through Cusco.
-Flights land here and the buses from also Lima stop here.
+Flights land here and the buses from Lima stop in Cusco too.

 First and foremost, you can never predict if you would be affected with altitude sickness.

-We have had travellers who came to Cusco from sea level and have never been at altitudes as high as Cusco city .
+We have had travellers who came to Cusco from sea level and have never been at altitudes as high as Cusco city.
 They had pounding headache for a couple of hours or a couple of days.
-Although, their headache were not so bad, they could easily participate in activities they have booked.
+Although; their headache were not so bad, they could easily participate in activities that they have booked with Happy Gringo Tours.

 Take it easy!
 This is most ignored piece of advice for avoiding altitude sickness.